locessentials/eng401-business-english-us/unit3/week7/intro-to-spex.md

 As you'll read in the chapter "Translation and localization project and process managers" by Alaina Brandt, the term "specifications" is defined as an “explicit set of requirements to be satisfied by a material, product, system, or service” by ASTM International.

-A [copy of that chapter](https://universidaduic.sharepoint.com/:b:/s/TR35-BusinessEnglishII-2026-1/EVm-Rwbyl9NEhv1MO9yqYMoBKMhIB_WAznAKrDxKqiOAPg?e=c7WNMz) has been provided to you privately.
-This chapter has been shared with you in keeping with [fair use](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html) provisions defined in U.S. copyright law.
-Please do not share this resource outside of the class.
+A copy of that chapter can be provided to you privately in keeping with [fair use](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html) provisions defined in U.S. copyright law.
+If you receive a copy with this class, please do not share this resource outside of the class.

 *Note: Any instructors who are interested in teaching that chapter can reach out to Alaina Brandt for a copy.*